softwaregroup-bg/ut-portal/doc/playwright.md

 1. Open a command prompt in the folder of a module
 2. Start the imported distribution with `wsl -d ut`
+3. If needed update playwright with `npx playwright install`
-3. Update the snapshot with `npm run snapshot`
+4. Update the snapshot with `npm run snapshot`
    ![snapshot](./snapshot.png)

 ### Advanced usage